quadproduction/openpype-software-plugins/README.md

 ## Description

-This repository contains the software a collection of plugins which are not developed by Fixstudio.
-There are plugins for Maya, Nuke, Houdini, and more, they are loaded into OpenPype with the correct settings configuration.
+This repository contains a collection of plugins which are not developed by Fixstudio.
+There are plugins for Maya, Nuke, Houdini, and more, loaded into OpenPype with the correct settings configuration.

 ## Installation
 ### Get the source code